amit-pandey-bigdata/BigData-SentimentAnalysis-StreamSets/README.md

 1. Cloudera Cluster 6.0.
 2. StreamSets data collector
-2. Apache Kafka which shipped with CDH 6.0.0.
+2. Apache Kafka which shipped with CDH 6.0.
-3. Apche Spark which shipped with CDH 6.0.0.
+3. Apche Spark which shipped with CDH 6.0.
 4. Natural Language toolkit(NLTK)
 5. Stanford CoreNlp for sentiment analysis

-here i will focus to describe StreamSets and the pipeline which is used to implement the use case.
+here i will focus to describe StreamSets and the pipeline which is used to implement the sentiment analysis use case.

 **What is StreamSets Data Collector**